-Electricity from Thin Air
+'Electricity Out of Thin Air'

 Scientists in Amherst, MA are developing a new technology that will use the moisture from the air to create a charge.

 The current Air-gen device can power small devices.
 Photos courtesy: UMass Amherst / Yao and Lovley labs.